Updated July 25, 2023

 |Since the rank of a CFO is just below the CEO, it is similar in positions to ranks such as COO (Chief Operating Officer), CIO (Chief Information Officer), and CMO (Chief Marketing Officer).||A controller’s rank is similar in positions such as Head of Treasury and Chief Tax Manager.|

 A CFO is ultimately responsible for anything to do with the finances of a company.
 However, since a single person cannot manage everything, there are further subdivisions within the finance department.
-One of the important sub-divisions is headed by the Controller, that manages the day-to-day financial operations of the business while allowing the CFO to manage the macro-level decisions for the future path of the business.
+One of the important sub-divisions is headed by the Controller, which manages the day-to-day financial operations of the business while allowing the CFO to manage the macro-level decisions for the future path of the business.

 This is a guide to the top differences between CFO vs Controller.
 Here we discuss CFO vs Controller key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –